xrdocs/design/_blogs/2018-09-01-metro-fabric-hld-2_0_convert.md

 configuration.
 These service templates enable NSO to operate in a multi-vendor environment.

-### Converged SDN Transport Supported Service Models
+### Metro Fabric Supported Service Models

-Converged SDN Transport 1.5 supports the following NSO service models for provisioning both hierarchical and flat services across the fabric.
+Metro Fabric 1.5 supports the following NSO service models for provisioning both hierarchical and flat services across the fabric.
 All NSO service modules in 1.5 utilize the IOS-XR and IOS-XE CLI NEDs for configuration.